zackchase/mxnet-docs/getting_started/basics-ndarray.md

     c *= 3
  ```

-Luckily, MXNet can automatically resolve the dependencies and
+This where _MXNet_'s power lies: it automatically resolves dependencies and
-execute operations in parallel with correctness guaranteed.
-In other words, we
+execute operationss in parallel while guaranteeding correctness.
-can write a program as if it is using only a single thread, and MXNet will
+In other words, you can write a program without explicitly addressing threading.
-automatically dispatch it to multiple devices, such as multiple GPU cards or multiple
+_MXNet_ will take the program, intelligently analyze the computation,
-computers.
+and strategically dispatch tasks to multiple devices (GPUs, multiple machines, etc).

-MXNet achieves this by lazy evaluation.
+_MXNet_ achieves this by lazy evaluation.
 Any operation we write down is issued to a
 internal engine, and then returned.
 For example, if we run `a += 1`, it
 returns immediately after pushing the plus operation to the engine.
 This
 asynchronism allows us to push more operations to the engine, so it can determine